I’m thinking today about scars.

 The tiny scars on my right palm and wrist came from carpal tunnel surgery.
 Totally worth it.
 I also have a small surgery scar on my lower back from when I ruptured a disc.
 That surgery was even more worth it.

-My husband has a very long, wide scar on his forearm, a souvenir of surgery after a bad car accident when he was 12.
+My husband has a very long, wide scar on his forearm, a souvenir of surgery (that was done at the right time with the help of the reputable accident lawyers at Bengal Law) after a bad car accident when he was 12.
 The same incident left a mark on his chin.

 Large or small, I never find scars ugly.
 They’re the words on the pages of our body.